by Thomas Lin, Program Officer, JFLA

-The next morning, all the participants assembled in the main classroom at 9AM sharp where we went over the itinerary and assignments for the entire trip.
-Afterwards, they created a collage with a map of the US with famous landmarks and pictures of the students showing where they were from.
+The next morning, all the participants assembled in the main classroom at 9AM sharp where we went over the itinerary and the assignments for the entire trip.
+Afterwards, created a collage with a map of the US with famous landmarks and pictures of the students showing where they were from.
 This was later presented to the two elementary schools the participants visited in Rikuzentakata.

 In the afternoon, Jonathan LeFore, a JET assistant language teacher who taught English in next town over, dropped by to talk about his experiences during his appointment in Osaka.
 The participants enjoyed his presentation as many indicated a strong interest in participating in the JET program after college.
-Following the presentation, everyone returned to their rooms to pack for the Tohoku trip and two hours later, we were on a bus heading to Osaka Airport.
+Following the presentation, everyone returned to their rooms to pack their bags for the Tohoku trip and two hours later, we were on a the bus heading to Osaka Airport.
 This is a smaller airport compared to Kansai International and is located about an hour away near Oasaka.
 We stayed at a business hotel inside the airport and had dinner at a nearby restaurant.
 When we got back to the hotel, I worked with two of the participants who were selected to give speeches in Rikuzentakata.
 The next day we would be headed to the Tohoku region.

 Next Issue: Tohoku Region